mohd-faizy/DataScience-Projects/README.md

 ### Objectives

-Training __Convolutional Neural Networks__ to classify Chest X-Ray scans with reasonably high accuracy.
+Training __Convolutional Neural Networks(CNN)__ to classify Chest X-Ray scans with reasonably high accuracy.

 > - Create custom Dataset and DataLoader in PyTorch.
 > - Train a ResNet-18 model in PyTorch to perform Image Classification.